BE-Network/terraform-provider-verity/openapi/docs/DevicesettingsPutRequestEthDeviceProfilesValue.md

 `func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasSpanningTreePriority() bool`

 HasSpanningTreePriority returns a boolean if a field has been set.

-### GetPacketQueueId

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueId() string`

-GetPacketQueueId returns the PacketQueueId field if non-nil, zero value otherwise.

-### GetPacketQueueIdOk

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueIdOk() (*string, bool)`

-GetPacketQueueIdOk returns a tuple with the PacketQueueId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPacketQueueId

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetPacketQueueId(v string)`

-SetPacketQueueId sets PacketQueueId field to given value.

-### HasPacketQueueId

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasPacketQueueId() bool`

-HasPacketQueueId returns a boolean if a field has been set.

-### GetPacketQueueIdRefType

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueIdRefType() string`

-GetPacketQueueIdRefType returns the PacketQueueIdRefType field if non-nil, zero value otherwise.

-### GetPacketQueueIdRefTypeOk

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) GetPacketQueueIdRefTypeOk() (*string, bool)`

-GetPacketQueueIdRefTypeOk returns a tuple with the PacketQueueIdRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPacketQueueIdRefType

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) SetPacketQueueIdRefType(v string)`

-SetPacketQueueIdRefType sets PacketQueueIdRefType field to given value.

-### HasPacketQueueIdRefType

-`func (o *DevicesettingsPutRequestEthDeviceProfilesValue) HasPacketQueueIdRefType() bool`

-HasPacketQueueIdRefType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)